madlenivanova/batworld/README.md

 ```

 _Please abstain from adding custom elements (blocks), unless absoulutely necessary!!!
 And discuss it with me first!!!
 More exclamation marks!!!!!_

+**Adding custom props to sections or elements**

+Sometimes you may need to add a custom prop, for example a background color or a different typeface.

+_Don't add custom props to blocks in Dato - it will only make blocks heavier!
+Instead, use the id from the query to assign it manually in utilities/dato.js.
+It's not perfect, but nothing is._

 **Querying story data**